 With extensive experience in transaction services, Mr. Chang has effectively coordinated and completed a significant number of complex M&A projects, including Mitsui & Co.’s investment in Formosa Epitaxy Incorporation, TSRC Corporation’s acquisition of Dexco Polymers LP, Japan Display Inc.’s acquisition of Star World Technology, Crif SpA’s acquisition of China Credit Information Service, Yuanta Securities’ investment in TongYang Securities as well as Cathay Life Insurance’s acquisition of Conning Holdings Corporation, De Yu Co., Ltd. acquired McDonald’s Restaurant Taiwan.
 In addition, Mr. Chang has also involved in certain non-performing loan transactions for both multinationals and local clients.

 Lionel de Saint-Exupéry is the Chief Executive Officer, Chairman of the Investment Committee, and Member of the Standing Committee of the Board of CDIB Capital Group.
 He is also Chairman and Chief Executive Officer of CDIB Capital International Corporation which he spearheaded in 2006.
-Prior to CDIB Capital, he was as a senior banker in the investment banking division of Lehman Brothers based in New York and London.
+Prior to CDIB Capital, he was a senior banker in the investment banking division of Lehman Brothers based in New York and London.
 During his investment banking career, he worked on more than US$45 billion of public and private transactions in M&A as well as Equity and Debt Capital Markets.
 His experience spans across a broad range of industries such as Consumer, Media, Technology, Financial Services and Industrial throughout North America, Europe and Asia.
-During those years, he advised leading private equity firms across a variety of leveraged buyout, trade sale and IPO transactions.
-Prior to Lehman Brothers, he was a member of the Global M&A practice of Booz-Allen & Hamilton in Europe. he sits on the Board of Directors of a number of the Group’s subsidiaries as well as some of the Group’s portfolio companies.
+During those years, he advised leading private equity firms across a variety of leveraged buyouts, trade sales and IPO transactions.
+Prior to Lehman Brothers, he was a member of the Global M&A practice of Booz-Allen & Hamilton.
+Lionel sits on the Board of Directors of a number of the Group’s subsidiaries as well as some of the Group’s portfolio companies.
 He is a trustee of the Saint-Exupéry Youth Foundation and a member of the Pan Asia Chapter of the Young President Organization (“YPO”).

 Ms. Hsu is based in the Hong Kong office.